 I will fight for the right of our ʻāina to be cleansed of the filth and pollution that has been brought upon her.

 I will fight for the rights of our future generations, that they too may be able to live in a Hawaiʻi that is truly pono to all our people.

 I will reach out for that unreachable star, and in doing so, I will fight for all of us.

 Ernest David Kaimana Caravalho

 The best thing that I can do to improve the lives of all the people of Honolulu is to tackle our problems with solutions that permanently put an end to problems we have allowed to linger for years and years.
 Solutions that will limit or end outside persons and entities from owning land in Hawaii.
 Solutions that will regulate housing rentals and rental properties in a way that creates more housing.
 Solutions that will adjust how property is valued in order to curtail artificial inflation of prices.
 Solutions that will establish a living wage across the City and County of Honolulu.
 Solutions that will help to end the petty bickering, corruption, and lack of unity across O'ahu.

-With that, my policies and motivations to transform Honolulu have a transparent aim.
-And I aim to make Honolulu a truly resilient city and county that can feed its own people, provide for its own energy, lead the way in education, conservation, Pacific Ocean clean up, restoration of our lands, and research.
-The things is I don't aim to do this by 2050 or 2075.
-I am to invest and motivate so that we can transform Hawai'i like our lives and futures depend on it.
+With that, my policies and motivations to transform Honolulu have a transparent aim: to make Honolulu a truly resilient city and county that can feed its own people; provide for its own energy; lead the way in education, conservation, Pacific Ocean clean up, restoration of our lands, and research.
+The difference is I don't aim to do this by 2050 or 2075.
+I aim to invest and motivate so that we can transform Hawai'i like our lives and futures depend on it.

-Most importantly, I will do everything within my power to work with the state to restore the ceded lands, make amends to the Kanaka Maoli and to have a Native Hawaiian council as one of my departments
+Most importantly, I will do everything within my power to work with the state to restore the ceded lands, make amends to the Kanaka Maoli, and to have a Native Hawaiian council as one of my departments.